GuanceCloud/guance-docs/docs/en/integrations/huawei_rds_postgresql.md

 ### Verify

-1. In「Management / Crontab Config」check whether the automatic triggering configuration exists for the corresponding task,In addition, you can view task records and logs to check whether exceptions exist
+1. In「Management / Crontab Config」check whether the automatic triggering configuration exists for the corresponding task,In addition, you can view task records and logs to check whether exceptions exist.
-2. On Guance platform, click 「Infrastructure / Custom」 to check whether asset information exists
+2. On Guance platform, click 「Infrastructure / Custom」 to check whether asset information exists.
-3. On Guance platform, press 「Metrics」 to check whether monitoring data exists
+3. On Guance platform, press 「Metrics」 to check whether monitoring data exists.

 ## Metric {#metric}
 Configure HUAWEI CLOUD - cloud monitoring.
 The default metric set is as follows.
 You can collect more metrics by configuring them [HUAWEI CLOUD Monitor Metrics Details](https://support.huaweicloud.com/eu/api-rds/rds_10_0204.html){:target="_blank"}